kishan-25/SoftSell/README.md

 # SoftSell - Software License Marketplace

 ## Project Overview
-SoftSell is a responsive, single-page marketing website for a fictional software resale startup.
+SoftSell is a responsive, marketing website for a fictional software resale startup.
 The platform serves as a marketplace for buying and selling software licenses, offering secure transactions backed by escrow protection and AI-powered verification.

 ## Features Implemented